2016, Vol. 3 Issue 3, Part A

 How to cite this article:

 George, Ubong Uwem, Opeh, Patience Bassey.
 Spatial distribution and abundance of bacteria and phytoplankton in Calabar River, cross river state, Nigeria.
-International Journal of Fauna and Biological Studies.
-2016; 3(3): 45-51.
+Int J Fauna Biol Stud 2016;3(3):45-51.